zhe0wang/SeleniumRP/README.md

 # SeleniumRP
 Selenium Record and Replay Tools.
-Record with a Chrome extension and Replay with webdriver.
+Record with a Chrome extension and Replay with WebDriver.

 ---